The Cessna 150-152 Fly-In Foundation

 Vice President

 Alan has recently retired after many years working as a regional sales manager.
-He owns a 1974 150M and has been flying since 1982.
+He has been flying since 1982 and owns a ’74 150M.
 Although he has several hobbies, flying is his passion.

 Joseph Folsom